Skip Ribbon Commands

 What is stomach cancer?

-The stomach is part of the digestive system and functions to contain, break down and digest the food we eat.
+Stomach cancer is a disease that begins in the stomach, the part of the digestive system which contains, breaks down and digests the food we eat.
 It is a hollow, muscular organ shaped like a large pouch, located in the upper abdomen, under the ribs.
 The upper part of the stomach connects to the oesophagus and the lower part leads to the small intestine.
+Stomach cancer, which is also known as gastric cancer, can affect any part of the stomach.

 stomach affected by stomach cancer